 (a) The board shall consist of seven members.
-Six members shall be affected producers elected as provided in this section.
-The director shall appoint one member who is neither an affected producer nor a handler to represent the department and the public.
+Six members shall be affected producers elected as provided in this article.
+The director shall appoint one member of the board who is neither an affected producer nor a handler to represent the department and the public.

-(b) For the purpose of nomination and election of producer members of the board, the affected area shall be the state of Washington, and shall be divided into four representative districts as follows:
+(b) For the purpose of nomination and election of producer members of the board, the affected area shall be the entire state of Washington.

 (3) Board membership qualifications.
-The affected producer members of the board shall be practical producers of strawberries and shall be citizens and residents of the state of Washington, over the age of twenty-five years, each of whom is and has been actually engaged in producing strawberries within the state of Washington for a period of five years and has, during that time, derived a substantial portion of his/her income therefrom.
-Producer-handlers shall be considered to be acting only as producers for purpose of election and membership on a commodity board.
-The qualifications of members of the board as herein set forth must continue during the terms of office.
+The affected producer members of the board shall be practical producers of blueberries and shall be citizens and residents of the state of Washington, over the age of twenty-five years, each of whom is and has been actually engaged in producing blueberries within the state of Washington for a period of five years and has, during that time, derived a substantial portion of his income therefrom and who is not engaged in business, directly or indirectly, as a handler or other dealer.

 (4) Term of office.